Ingrown Toenail Treatment in Guelph & Milton

 - Trauma to the nail plate or toe

-They can be very painful, with people limiting their activity to keep off their sore feet.
+Ingrown toenails can be very painful, causing people to limit their activity to keep off their sore feet.

 - Redness (erythema)